socrata/snuffleupadata.com/snuffies/tylersnu.md

 type: snuffie
 ---

-Socrata has joined Tyler Technologies to accelerate data-driven innovation in government and Tyler’s #ConnectedCommunities vision.
-Snu is very excited to join the Tyler Team!
+Socrata joined Tyler Technologies in 2018 to accelerate data-driven innovation in government and Tyler’s #ConnectedCommunities vision.